ankith26/My-PyChess/README.md

 - It does not allow users to make moves that puts the users king at check.
 - It detects check, checkmate, stalemate and informs user.
 - It supports things like castling, pawn promotion etc.
-- It supports saving and loading games (in a non-standard format).
+- It supports saving and loading games.
 - It has single player mode (random move generator which is easy for beginners).
 - It has a preference menu where, you can customize the game to meet your needs.